Senior scientist quits Google over censored search engine

 According to The Intercept, a senior Google scientist has resigned from the company in objection to Google’s preparations to launch a censored search engine in China.

-The project, codenamed Dragonfly, was first brought to life by The Intercept.
+The project, codenamed Dragonfly, was first brought to light by The Intercept.
 Dragonfly refers to a search engine which could be approved by China’s strict internet censors after almost a decade of Google being blocked by the ‘Great Firewall of China’, along with YouTube, Facebook, Twitter, Instagram and other popular Western sites.
 Although a heavily censored version of Google search was launched in China in 2006, it was later removed amid concerns of Beijing’s dominance of the internet in China, such as by hacking email accounts and blocking websites.

 The new search engine would blacklist websites and search terms relating to democracy, peaceful protest, free speech, human rights and other controversial subjects in China.
 These will likely also include the Tiananmen Square massacre and sovereignty of Taiwan and Tibet.
 According to the report, the app had been demonstrated to the Chinese government and could launch in the coming months with Beijing’s approval.